BenoitGaston/Advance-Data-Insights-International/services.md

 # Services that follow the latest tech trends

-We help you and your team embrace the latest technological transisitions.
+We help you and your team embrace the latest technological transitions.

 ## Projects